Contact Me

 About Roberta Alvarado

-My work has been exhibited and published widely, from the Brickhouse Art Gallery and California Museum to features in VoyageLA and Paramount Pictures’ The Big Short.
-In 2023, I was honored to be a guest artist at the 5th Jornada de Artistas in Mexico City, sharing work centered on cultural continuity and remembrance.
-I also served as an Art Ambassador for the Del Rio Trail Project, where I photographed and featured Sacramento artists including Kimberly Mayden, Farris Wilks, and Ayiana Shon.
-See the series at [New Bird Studio link].
+My work has been exhibited and published widely - from the Brickhouse Art Gallery, the Consulate General of Mexico, and the California Museum to the pages of the Sacramento Observer, CalMatters, Solving Sacramento, and more.
+In 2024, I was honored to be a guest artist at the 5th Jornada de Artistas in Mexico City, sharing work centered on cultural discovery and maintaining connection.
+I also served as an Art Ambassador for the Del Rio Trail Project in which I collaborated with 6 individuals indigenous to different continents, including local Maidu, who now call Sacramento home.
+These collaborators continue to practice their ancestral ceremonies and wisdom, passing them to the next generation.

 While I have supported and guided a few emerging photographers, I hope to deepen that role.
 My aspiration is to help grow a new generation of documentarians committed to shifting the American narrative.
 Not just to include diversity, but to center it.
 We must show the true face of this nation: multicultural, ever-evolving, and worthy of being seen in its full humanity.
 Photography, when approached with care and context, builds bridges across generations, cultures, and lived experience.